Monmouth: Transport

 Missing rail links in Monmouth, foreground Wye Valley Railway and background Ross and Monmouth Railway linked to missing Hereford, Ross and Gloucester Railway in Ross-on-Wye.

 Since 1966, the A40 dual carriageway road runs past Monmouth linking with the M50 motorway at Ross-on-Wye.
-South of the town, the road passes through a short tunnel beneath Gibraltar Hill.
 It follows the River Wye valley from the northeast of Monmouth.
-The A466 road, also known as the Wye Valley Road, crosses the A40, linking Chepstow and Hereford, and provides access to the Severn Bridge on the M48 motorway.
+Southwest of the town, the road passes through a short tunnel beneath Gibraltar Hill.
+The A466 road, also known as the Wye Valley Road, crosses the River Wye and the A40 at Monmouth, linking Chepstow and Hereford, and provides access to the M48 motorway at the Welsh end of the Severn Bridge.

 The distances of airports from Monmouth are, Bristol Airport 41 mi, Cardiff Airport 49 mi and London Heathrow Airport 120 mi.

 Regular but infrequent bus services run between the town and Hereford, Ross-on-Wye, Coleford, Chepstow, Newport and Abergavenny.

 Monmouth has been without passenger rail services since January 1959; goods trains ran until 1964.
 Monmouth's main railway station, known as Monmouth Troy, was a coal distribution depot and a base for heavy goods vehicles for many years after its closure as a part of the rail network, but the building has now been dismantled and re-erected at Winchcombe railway station on the Gloucestershire Warwickshire Railway.
 The other station at Monmouth was Monmouth May Hill on the Ross and Monmouth Railway, built on the opposite bank of the Wye to the town centre.
 This operated for many years as Monmouth Sawmills and Gas Works after its closure as part of the rail network.